joshkitt/cloud-certification/aws/aws-csaa.md

     - Some platforms support read replicas
     - Up to 5 read replicas
     - Used for scaling reads
-    - ASYNC replication within AZ, cross-AZ, and cross-region
+    - ASYNC replication within AZ, cross-AZ, and cross-Region
     - Replicas can be promoted to their own db
     - __Applications must update connection string to leverage read replicas__
         - read connection and write connection